 Besides logging to an external database, you can also Mirror data or archive data into other sources as per your needs.
 This is an excellent feature for those who need to ensure they have a backup of their data in case something goes wrong.

 2. Users Sessions Management - this is another feature that is nice because it caters to a very particular scenario i.e. users sharing passwords.

 Once again, this is a very suspicious activity.
 It could also be problematic if your website charges users for logging in to your website and users are splitting the cost by sharing the same username and password between different users.

 This feature allows you to put a limit on the number of simultaneous users logging in to your website.

 3. WordPress Reports - again this is probably quite important for those users who are using the plugin either for compliance or for specific investigation purposes which will be using 3rd parties.
 The report feature will allow you to create a fully-parameterized report of the data which has been collected by the WordPress Audit Log Viewer.

 The final paid edition of the WP Security Audit Log plugin is the Business edition.
 This contains all of the professional features of the plugin, but also comes with a 15 minutes setup and consultation call, priority support and a Personal Success Manager.

 Again, those who need to make sure their setup is right and need the plugin to really make a difference to their site should opt for this version.

-The WP Security Audit Log plugin is an absolutely great addition to your WordPress blog, particularly if you run a website which is critical to the success of your business and which cannot afford any security lapses.
+The WP Activity Log plugin is an absolutely great addition to your WordPress blog, particularly if you run a website that is critical to the success of your business and which cannot afford any security lapses.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!